revan730/clipper-test/README.md

 # clipper-test
-Testing if CI pipeline works in GCP
+Second test if CI pipeline works in GCP